Credit Union Loans

 A secured loan can also help you get approved and it’ll help you build up your credit scores for the next time you need a loan.
 To get a secured loan, you’ll pledge some sort of collateral, which the credit union can take if you fail to make your payments.
 You don’t need to pledge your house, car, or jewelry—cash secured loans use money in your account to help you get approved.

 A cosigner can also help you get approved.
 A cosigner is a person who signs an application with you.
-She should have stronger credit than you and additional income available to pay off the loan.
-Ideally, she’ll never make a payment—it’s your loan—but she is responsible for the loan if you stop making payments.
+He or she should have stronger credit than you and additional income available to pay off the loan.
+Ideally, they’ll never make a payment—it’s your loan—but this person is responsible for the loan if you stop making payments.
 That’s a big responsibility and risk, and a huge favor to ask of someone.

 Getting a loan from a credit union can be very fast.
 Again, the process of joining a credit union and getting a loan funded can happen while you’re sitting in a car dealership.
 At a credit union branch, you can often get an answer on the same day, and funds could be made available that day or shortly thereafter.